-October 1 Apply as soon as possible after this date for the next academic year, which begins with the fall semester.
+- October 1 Apply as soon as possible after this date for the next academic year, which begins with the fall semester.
 February 1 Students should have a completed financial aid application on file in the Financial Aid Office for priority application processing for the next academic year beginning with fall.
 This is also the deadline to apply for ECU and Foundation scholarships.

-Have Summer Aid application completed in May 1 Financial Aid Office for the upcoming summer to ensure fall financial aid will be ready for the initial aid disbursement.
+May 1 Have Summer Aid application completed in Financial Aid Office for the upcoming summer term. - June 1 Financial aid file should be complete and accurate to ensure fall financial aid will be ready for the initial aid disbursement.